aanilkumarreddy/BookAShow/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test --code-coverage` to execute the unit tests via [Karma](https://karma-runner.github.io).

 # Using BOOK A SHOW Application